NeoGeographyToolkit/StereoPipeline/docs/stereo_algorithms.rst

     If non-zero, print some information about the values of the options being used, as well as what the input and output files are.

+-debug_images (default = 0):
+    If non-zero, save the images to disk right before being passed to libelas (the images are thus padded, aligned, and scaled to have byte pixels).

 .. _msmw: